-The secret sauce behind the success of homegrown audio and wearable brands like BoAt, Noise, and Fire-boltt has been a healthy mix of product, price, placement, and promotion.
+The secret sauce behind the success of homegrown audio and wearable brands like BoAt, Noise, and Fire-bolt has been a healthy mix of product, price, placement, and promotion.

-According to the International Data Corporation (IDC), among the top five wearable brands, three spots are currently captured by Indian brands.
+According to the International Data Corporation (IDC), three spots are currently captured by Indian brands among the top five wearable brands.

 Homegrown Noise continues to be the leading player in the overall watch category for five straight quarters with a 28.6 percent share in the second quarter this year, closely followed by BoAt with a 26.9 percent share.
 Fire-boltt, another homegrown brand, has entered at fourth position in just three quarters of starting its business in this category, the IDC data shows.

 Can the new-age Indian consumer tech brands continue their dream run?